ballerina-guides/integration-tutorials/send-emails-from-a-service/README.md

 ## Overview

-In this tutorial, you will develop a service that accepts requests to make an appointment at a hospital, and sends an email to the client confirming the appointment reservation details.
+In this tutorial, you will develop a service that accepts requests to make an appointment at a hospital, makes the appointment, and sends an email to the client confirming the appointment details.

 To implement this use case, you will develop a REST service with a single resource using Visual Studio Code with the Ballerina Swan Lake extension.
 This resource will receive the user request, reserve the appointment, and send an email to the user with the appointment details.